-Healthy eating tips for holiday partiesDecember 25th, 2012 in Health /
+Healthy eating tips for holiday partiesDecember 25, 2012 in Medicine & Health / Health

 (HealthDay)—It's all too easy to overindulge in food and drink at holiday parties, but there are things you can do to make sure you don't stray too far off the path of good health, an expert says.